sangleshubham/ssh-file-explorer/readme.md

-# 🔐 SSH CLI Tool
+# 🔐 SSH File Explorer

-A lightweight CLI tool for establishing SSH connections using password or private key authentication.
+A lightweight CLI tool for establishing SSH connections using password or private key authentication and exploring the files present in server.
 Easily connect to remote servers via terminal with flexible config options.

 ---